Circle bundle

 In mathematics, a circle bundle is a fiber bundle where the fiber is the circle $S^1$.

-Oriented circle bundles are also known as principal U(1)-bundles.
+Oriented circle bundles are also known as principal U(1)-bundles, or equivalently, as principal SO(2)-bundles.
 In physics, circle bundles are the natural geometric setting for electromagnetism.
 A circle bundle is a special case of a sphere bundle.

 As 3-manifolds

 Circle bundles over surfaces are an important example of 3-manifolds.
 A more general class of 3-manifolds is Seifert fiber spaces, which may be viewed as a kind of "singular" circle bundle, or as a circle bundle over a two-dimensional orbifold.